Rutgers Biology Day

 • Public Transit: The Camden Campus Center is within a short walking distance to the City Hall stop on the Patco and the Cooper Street stop on the Riverline trains.

-• Parking: Guests can register their vehicles for parking using THIS form.
+• Parking: Guests can register their vehicles for parking using THIS FORM.
 This will provide parking in Lots C1, C2, C3, C14, City lot 15 or City Lot 16 without permits (parking map).
 Buses should drop off and park in City lot 15 or City lot 16.

 Abstract Submission Guidelines